knope-dev/knope/CONTRIBUTING.md

 To create a new test:

 1. Copy a test directory
+2. Add it as a `mod` to whatever directory is above it.
-2. Modify the contents of `in` as required for what you're testing.
+3. Modify the contents of `in` as required for what you're testing.
 This directory will be copied, and `knope` will be run within it.
-3. Modify the contents of `out` to match what `in` should look like after running the command (e.g., increased versions)
+4. Modify the contents of `out` to match what `in` should look like after running the command (e.g., increased versions)
-4. Modify `mod.rs` to have the setup & command invocation that you want
+5. Modify `mod.rs` to have the setup & command invocation that you want
-5. Run the test with `just` (or `cargo test`)
+6. Run the test with `just` (or `cargo test`)
-6. If the test fails, you can run `SNAPSHOTS=overwrite just` to update the snapshots
+7. If the test fails, you can run `SNAPSHOTS=overwrite just` to update the snapshots

 ### How snapshot tests work